Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Data

-In order to implement appropriate selection cuts, we make use of the processing that has already been applied to DECaLS data to identify artefacts and classify sources, as outlined in \citet{Dey_2019}.
+In order to implement appropriate selection cuts, we use the processing that has already been applied to DECaLS data to identify artefacts and classify sources, as outlined in Dey et al. \citeyearpar{Dey_2019}.
 It is important to acknowledge that the calibrations and techniques employed were not perfect.
 One area where challenges persist is in the detection and masking of artefacts and other bright sources.
-While the flagging from \citet{Dey_2019} allowed the removal of the bulk of these sources, a number of artefacts remained, which will be discussed in later sections.
+While the flagging from Dey et al. \citeyearpar{Dey_2019} allowed the removal of the bulk of these sources, a number of artefacts remained, which will be discussed in later sections.
 Here we briefly outline the final selection cuts used, which are described in more detail in Appendix \ref{Appendix: Data Cuts}.

-First, we required that none of the bands has any masked sources, which are generally masked due to artefacts or bright foreground stars.
+First, we required no masked sources in any bands, which are generally masked due to artefacts or bright foreground stars.

-Second, we ensure all sources are well-fit by a standard galaxy profile model.
-The DECaLS pipeline fits several models, including an exponential and de Vaucouleurs \citep{1948AnAp...11..247D} model, reporting on the reduced chi-square for the best-fitting model.
-If this is larger than one in any band, it indicates a poor fit and the source is rejected.
+Secondly, we ensure all sources are well fitted by a standard galaxy profile model.
+The DECaLS pipeline fits several models, including an exponential and de Vaucouleurs \citeyearpar{1948AnAp...11..247D} model, reporting on the reduced chi-square for the best-fitting model.
+We found that some sources had a reduced chi-square lower than one in all bands, which corresponded to artefacts, nearby masked sources, as well as faint and unresolved sources.
+We thus required all sources to have a reduced chi-square greater than one in at least one band.
+No upper limit was applied to the reduced chi-square as this would eliminate sources with unusual morphology which are anomalous but poorly fit by the profiles used.

 A positive signal-to-noise (SNR) ratio in all three bands was also imposed.
 This cut also eliminated the observations that do not have passes in all three bands.
 We also applied a minimum flux threshold in any of the bands to remove sources that are too faint to be distinguishable.
 The threshold value was based on visual inspections and was chosen to ensure that only relatively bright sources were included.
 Sources were also selected based on their size, specifically whether they have a large enough radius in either of the two DECaLS models available (de Vaucouleurs or exponential).
 This cut reduced the number of compact objects that are unlikely to be resolved, focusing on more extended sources.
 These cuts were carefully chosen after testing various combinations of them and other criteria that are not listed in the final selection.
 For a more detailed description of the selection criteria, including the exact query used, see Appendix \ref{Appendix: Data Cuts}.